 Recent Elections: In 2014 voters elected Joko Widodo (commonly known as Jokowi) as president, replacing two-term president Susilo Bambang Yudhoyono.
-Jokowi defeated retired general Prabowo Subianto in elections deemed free and fair by observers.
+Jokowi defeated Prabowo Subianto, a retired general, in elections deemed free and fair by observers.
 In 2014 voters also elected a new DPR in national legislative elections.
 Twelve national parties contested in the legislative elections, and 10 parties eventually won seats.
-Over 70 percent of eligible voters participated in what is the world’s largest centralized democratic election process.

 Political Parties and Political Participation: In 2012 the DPR increased the vote threshold for parties to qualify for a seat in the legislature to 3.5 percent.
 In the 2014 elections, 10 parties met this threshold.
 The top four vote-getters were nationalist parties, followed by three Islamic-oriented parties.

 All adult citizens, age 17 or older, are eligible to vote except police and active members of the military, convicts serving a sentence of five years or more, persons with mental disabilities, and persons deprived of voting rights by an irrevocable court verdict.
 Married juveniles (i.e., those under age 17) are legally adults and eligible to vote.

 Participation of Women and Minorities: There are no restrictions on the role of women in politics.
 A law on political parties mandates that women make up at least 30 percent of the founding membership of a new political party.